This section will remain on our website in case of a further local lockdown to access learning from home.

 The High peak and Sport Partnership Team have got some ideas to help keep us all active.
 Click on their logo to go to their Facebook page.

-Derbyshire School Games have also been producing activities for a new sport each week on the Active Derbyshire website.
-This week it is gymnastics.
-Past weeks, which include golf, football, netball orienteering and cricket can also be accessed here
+Derbyshire School Games have produced activities for a new sport each week on the Active Derbyshire website.
+Sports include golf, football, netball orienteering, gymnastics, cricket, bocci, racket sports and rugby and can be accessed here

 The BBC Super Movers is great for some high energy songs to move and learn with.